berlinplan/berlinplan.github.io/readme.md

 > Get maximum attention for your Instagram activism with these top hashtags: (78)
 > <sub> #activism (48%), #activist (8%), #blacklivesmatter (6%), #feminism (5%), #humanrights (5%), #equality (5%), #socialjustice (5%), #love (4%), #change (4%), and #nonprofit (4%).climatechange, #vegan, #peace, #women, #freedom, #lgbt, #support, #pride, #mentalhealth, #community, #change, #lgbtq, #charity, #govegan, #awareness, #bodypositivity, #WomensMarch, #YouAintNoMuslimBruv, and #MeToo. </sub>

+**environmental crisis:** *blocking streets, increasing polarization, Instagram activity, and competing within a psychopathic system, or promoting equality by involving marginalized groups like children and disadvantaged societies in the voting process?*

 ## e-cars: benefiting the environment While leading to inequality in World?

 > Joe Biden passed the Chips Act to restrict the use of US technology in producing semiconductors. e-cars require ten times as many chips as petrol or diesel.
 Technology producers prioritize profit, leading to poorer countries importing the technology.
 This creates a cycle of wealth inequality, where the rich get richer and the poor get poorer.(139,140)